 DISCUSSION OF THE SUB-INDICES

-The perceptions regarding employment in the agricultural sector improved in the first quarter of this year from the previous one.
-The sub-index reached 56 points, up from 53.
-This is in line with results of the recent labour statistics survey by Statistics South Africa.
-The survey showed a 4% improvement in agricultural jobs in the fourth quarter of 2016 to 991 000.
+The perceptions regarding employment in the agricultural sector improved in the second quarter of this year from the previous one.
+The sub-index reached 59 points, up from 56.
+This suggests the improved expectation of seasonal employment as some horticulture and grain farms begin the harvest period, which requires more labour.